Please review the following before beginning your application.

 - All required environmental studies such as NEPA will be completed before project planning begins.

-- There may be a possibility for a multi-year project/partnership that may extend into 2018 and beyond.
+- There may be a possibility for a multi-year project/partnership -- extending into 2019 and beyond.
 NOTE: VOC is particularly interested in such projects and would like to talk with land managers who may have such a need.

 - Act as the liaison between your agency/organization and VOC.